smuruhesan/xsup-auditor/README.md

 4. Open any authenticated TACO page under `https://taco.paloaltonetworks.com:3009/taco/`.
 5. Click the **XSUP Auditor** bookmark.

-The Auditor can be launched from TACO Pilot, an individual case page such as `/taco/case/03744225`, or another authenticated page under the same `/taco/` path tree.
-The exact origin/port is enforced; unrelated hosts and lookalike paths are rejected.
+The Auditor should be launched when you are at [TACO Pilot](https://taco.paloaltonetworks.com:3009/taco/).

 ### If dragging the bookmark fails